-Further to that stated in Note 6(b)(1) and Note 42(c) to the annual financial statements, regarding the regulatory provisions, the rate of management fees in the provident fund segment has been in an ongoing decline due to the competitive conditions in the segment, and accordingly, the company evaluated the need to record a provision for impairment with respect to the goodwill attributed to the provident fund management operation, through a valuation prepared by an external valuer, based on the method of discounting the cash flows from the operation (value in use) which is based, inter alia, on the company's forecast regarding the rate of management fees, managed assets, segmental expenses and its entry into the operation involving provident funds for investment.
+Further to that stated in Note 6(B)(1) and Note 43(C) to the annual financial statements, regarding the regulatory directives, the rate of management fees in the provident fund segment has been in an ongoing decline, as a result of the competitive conditions in the segment, and accordingly, the Company evaluated the need to record a provision for impairment with respect to the goodwill attributed to the provident fund management operation, through a valuation prepared by an external valuer, based on the method of discounting the cash flows from the operation (value in use) which is based, inter alia, on the Company's forecast regarding the rate of management fees, managed assets, segmental expenses and its entry into the operation involving provident funds for investment.

-in accordance with the valuation as of June 30, 2018, in accordance with the valuation, the book value of the provident fund operation was higher than the value in use by approximately NIS 115 million, and therefore, the company recognized impairment loss of goodwill before tax in the aforementioned amount.
+in accordance with the valuation as of June 30, 2018, in accordance with the valuation, the book value of the provident fund operation was higher than the value in use by approximately NIS 115 million, and therefore, the Company recognized impairment loss of goodwill before tax in the aforementioned amount.

-In accordance with the valuation as of June 30, 2017, the company recognized impairment loss of goodwill before tax in the amount of approximately NIS 81 million; and in the entire year 2017, the company recognized impairment loss of goodwill before tax in the amount of approximately NIS 108 million, according to the valuations with respect to 2017.
+In accordance with the valuation as of June 30, 2017, the Company recognized impairment loss of goodwill before tax in the amount of approximately NIS 81 million; and in the entire year 2017, the Company recognized impairment loss of goodwill before tax in the amount of approximately NIS 108 million, according to the valuations with respect to 2017.

-As of June 30, 2018, the balance of goodwill with respect to the provident fund activity is approximately NIS 124 million (as of December 31, 2017 - approximately NIS 239 million).
+As of September 30, 2018, the balance of goodwill with respect to the provident fund activity is approximately NIS 124 million (as of December 31, 2017 - approximately NIS 239 million).